tytydraco/yessleep/out/I_am_dying_but_a_demon_from_my_dreams_waits_for_me.md

 “What did you see…?”
 I asked cautiously.
 To which he coughed and gagged, spitting into a nearby drain before continuing.

-“A night terror, a lumbering beast, dark, depraved…” He stopped, and coward with his face covered in his dirtied, bandaged hands.
+“A night terror, a lumbering beast, dark, depraved…” He stopped, and cowered with his face covered in his dirtied, bandaged hands.
 His reaction seemed excessive to me at the time.

 “I don’t understand, how did it ruin your life?”
 I asked.
 To which he snapped at me.